Triscus/EuroshieldGranular/README.md

 Granular Sampler for Euroshield Module by 1010Music

 ## Function
-The Sketch begins sampling when the Gate Input is HIGH and.
-After sampling the sample is played back continously until the Gate is LOW.
-The playback Speed/Ratio can be changed while playback and changes the Pitch of the sample.
-Try sampling some audio books and modulate the Ratio with a turing machine :)
+The sketch begins sampling when the Gate Input is HIGH.
+After sampling is completed the sample is played back continously until the Gate is LOW.
+The playback Speed/Ratio can be changed on the fly via the CV-Input and changes the pitch of the sample.
+Try sampling some audio books and modulate the ratio with a turing machine :)

-When the granular Effect begins, it plays back the dry signal for the length of the grain.
-The Mixer behind the effect opens when the playback of the firtstmost dry sample stopped (Gate goes HIGH + grainLength) and closes when the Gate closes.
+When the granular effect begins, it plays back the dry signal for the length of the grain.
+The mixer behind the effect opens when the playback of the firtstmost dry sample stopped (Gate goes HIGH + grainLength) and closes when the Gate closes.
 So the playback starts after the time of the grain lenght has passed (It needs to 'record' the sample first)

+Make sure the length of the gate is longer than the grain length. (at least x2 to play back one complete grain.)

-The grain size will update when the Gate goes HIGH.
+The grain size will update every time the Gate goes HIGH.

 To reflect different CV Input Voltages, the maximum Value of the CVIn is saved for mapping the playback ratio.
-To calibrate, you need to Input the maximum voltage one time after rebooting the module.
-To reset the value (for changing the CV Source) you need to reboot the module.
+To calibrate, you need to put in the maximum voltage one time after rebooting the module.
+To reset the value (chang of the CV Source) you need to reboot the module.

 *When the Sample starts or ends at a high amplitude a clicking sound can occur.
-To prevent this, an envelope is used with a 5 ms attack and 5m release, timed at the begin and end of the sample.* (Not really working at the moment, see Known Issues)
+To prevent this, an envelope is used with a 5 ms attack and 5m release, timed at the begin and end of the sample.* (Not working completely at the moment, see Known Issues)

 ## In/Outs
 * Input 1:	  Audio Input